Scars & Souvenirs: Titling

 The title of the album comes from a line in the song "By the Way".
 The title refers to the "scars and souvenirs," or the ups and downs of one's lifetime, as a large majority of the songs on the album deal with things like relationships and obstacles that one might encounter during his or her life.

 Singles

 The first single from it, "So Happy" was released to radio on February 11 and can be listened to on their MySpace page while "By the Way" and "Bad Girlfriend" were released on the band's official website on March 10, 2008.
 "All or Nothing" was released on June 2 as a single for adult and Hot AC radio.
 Robin Diaz (Closure; Trapt; Daughtry), Chris Daughtry (Daughtry), and Brent Smith (Shinedown) are guests on the album.
 The band confirmed on May 14, 2008, that the next single to be released in the US and Canada was "Bad Girlfriend", on rock stations only.
 As of September 6, 2008, "Bad Girlfriend" is Theory of a Deadman's first single to reach number 1 on the Mainstream Rock Chart.
-In the music video of "Heaven (Little By Little)", which released for the MTV premiere in November 2008, a young tattooed woman, played by Elizabeth McCoy, had herself related to the damaged relationships with broken angel wings in the arms of her lightest dream.